smcantab/learnscapes/README.md

 **learnscapes**
 =====================================================================

-Tools for the analysis of machine learning from an energy landscape perspective.
+Tools for the analysis of deep learning from an energy landscape perspective.